linode/manager/GETTING_STARTED.md

 ```

-You can then serve these files however you prefer, for example:
+You can then serve these files however you prefer, for example, with [http-server](https://www.npmjs.com/package/http-server):

 ```bash